zdravkov/kendo-docs/getting-started/using-kendo-with/php/widgets/autocomplete/overview.md

 ---
-nav_title: Overview
+title: Overview
-title: How to use the AutoComplete PHP class, server-side wrapper for Kendo UI AutoComplete widget
+page_title: How to use the AutoComplete PHP class, server-side wrapper for Kendo UI AutoComplete widget
 description: Learn how to bind Kendo UI AutoComplete for PHP, handle Kendo UI AutoComplete Events, access an existing autocomplete.
 ---